|

 Strings

-"Many of the above suggestions in tuning we owe to Walter Boehm,
+They credit Boehm, always including a comment like "Many of the above suggestions in tuning we owe to Walter Boehm,

-one of the most respected Harp-guitarists of America."
+one of the most competent authorities (or

 six options of strings for the neck strings (however, note that